autolab/Autolab/README.md

 bundle exec rake spec
 ```

-We have a very limited testing suit at the moment, but we are working on it.
+We have a very limited testing suite at the moment, but we are working on it.

 ## Contributing